 Assistant Professor in Pediatrics, HMS, MGH

 Director of Endocrinology, Covance

 Candidates for the postdoctoral training program must hold a MD, PhD, and/or DSc degree in a relevant biomedical field and demonstrate a commitment to a career in biomedical research.
 A lack of a substantial prior research experience is considered a major weakness in a candidate’s application.
 Candidates must be willing to make a two year committment.
 Recognizing the importance of nutrition research in pediatrics, applicants with pediatric training and or pediatric projects are particularly encouraged.

 This program will fund 2 training slots per year as described below.
 The core component of this program is dedicated to trainees with MD and/or PhD or DSc degrees and is formulated essentially independent of clinical training opportunities.
 MD candidates for training in clinical research will enter the training program after completing residency and one year of clinical fellowship training (in a Nutrition or related field, e.g. Endocrinology, Cardiology, Gastroenterology, or Oncology).
 PhDs or DScs may apply after successful completion of their thesis.
 Predoctoral applicants will not be accepted into the program.
-The training period is 2 years; a 3rd year may be available for MD candidates.

 Laboratory research training will be enhanced by the active participation of trainees in a rich program of required didactic courses, seminars and journal clubs as well as a wealth of optional seminar and training experiences available at Harvard Medical School, Harvard School of Public Health, Harvard University and MIT.